johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 - A validated Opportunistic transport signal is equivalent to a Validated transport signal for policy and usage purposes.
-- An Opportunistic (unvalidated) transport signal MUST NOT be used to enforce negative policy ("-do53"), alter addressing ("ipv4hint/ipv6hint"), or bootstrap authentication material ("tlsa").
+- An Opportunistic (unvalidated) transport signal MUST NOT be used to enforce policy "-do53", alter addressing ("ipv4hint/ipv6hint"), or bootstrap authentication material ("tlsa").